 6. Scroll down to "Developer" and toggle on "Developer mode."

-Once Developer Mode is enabled, the VRpatients application should display in the Meta store display.
-Click on the application to install it as you would install any other Quest 2 application.
+Once Developer Mode is enabled, VRpatients should display in the Meta store display.
+Click on the VRpatients icon to install it as you would install any other Quest 2 experience.

-I recently had an opportunity to experience a developer release of the VRpatients VR application for the Meta Quest 2 platform.
-Next up, I'll share my first impressions and tell you about some of the features and capabilities of the Quest 2 VRpatients application, in an upcoming column.
+I recently had an opportunity to experience a developer release of the VRpatients for the Meta Quest 2 platform.
+Next up, I'll share my first impressions and tell you about some of the features and capabilities of the Quest 2 VRpatients in an upcoming column.